-The 2018-2019 Diesel Truck Idling Reduction Grant Program Application is available here.
-The deadline to submit is August 24, 2018.
+The 2018-2019 Diesel Truck Idling Reduction Grant Program Application period is closed.
+The deadline to submit applications was August 24, 2018.

 To be notified of updates, events and other news, please subscribe to our

 Email List to be notified of any updates.

 Division of Energy, Housing and Community Resources